New Developments in the Numerical Conformal Bootstrap: Discussion and outlook

 \section{Discussion and outlook}

 In this review, we have covered some advances in numerical conformal bootstrap techniques over the last few years.
 The development of highly efficient software for computing conformal blocks, effectively solving SDPs, and search algorithms in theory space has been very fruitful.
-With these progresses in numerics, many interesting works have been done.
+With this progress in numerics, much interesting work has been done.
 In particular, 3D super-Ising, O(2), O(3), and GNY models have been solved to obtain high-precision critical exponents with rigorous error bars.

 Many questions remain to be investigated in the future.
 There are many CFT targets that we would like to solve.
 How can we bootstrap critical gauge theories to obtain precise CFT data?
 Which correlators are the most constraining?
 How to numerically explore correlators that involve Wilson lines?
 How can we bootstrap multi-scalar CFTs beyond the Ising and Ising-like theories?
 What are the most effective gap assumptions?
+Can we bootstrap complex CFTs?
 These are still wide open questions.

 Interestingly, these questions are open even for the 2D minimal models.
 Can we find a systematic way to constrain minimal models into small bootstrap islands?
 If so, we might hope to extend these islands into non-integer dimensions $d>2$.